Used for hiring

 These tests are highly popular among most recruiters to assess candidates for their Struts Framework skills.

-These tests are highly popular among most recruiters to assess candidates for their Hadoop skills.
+These tests are highly popular among most recruiters to assess candidates for their Spring Framework skills.